kairos-io/kairos/docs/content/en/blog/understanding-immutability.md

 author: Ettore Di Giacinto ([Twitter](https://twitter.com/mudler_it)) ([GitHub](https://github.com/mudler))
 ---

 For years, the traditional Linux operating system has been a top pick for its flexibility and ability to be customized.
-But as great as it is, there are limitations when it comes to security and reliability.
+But as great as it is, there are use cases in which stricter security rules and higher reliability standards are needed.
 That's where immutable Linux operating systems come in - offering a more secure and reliable option, especially in settings where security is paramount.

 {{< card header="![guardian2](https://user-images.githubusercontent.com/2420543/224127635-9bbe5c83-aad9-48a4-a944-087ed105dc0d.jpeg)" subtitle="_Guardian, fierce and protective, defending a treasure hoard, dark and mysterious dungeon environment, flickering torchlight lighting, monochrome photography style, 64K UHD quality._ Author: _Stable diffusion_"
          >}}